kyma-project/website/content/blog-posts/2020-12-01-release-notes-1.17/index.md

   - "/blog/release-notes-117"
 ---

 Good things take time to build.
 This is true for both the new Kyma release and the city it is named after - Xinzhou - located near the notorious Great Wall of China.
-This release includes updates to many Kyma features, including Serverless, Monitoring, Tracing, Kiali, Evening, and others.
+This release includes updates to many Kyma features, including Serverless, Monitoring, Tracing, Kiali, Eventing, and others.
 Read the release notes to find out more.

 <!-- overview -->